mernst/uwisdom/Programs.md

 soundcard (card1) in order to get audio over the headphones.

-The "-e" argument to mail means send no mail if the body is empty.
+The `-e` argument to mail means send no mail if the body is empty.
 So use (in csh)

 ```csh